Sarah Green (1804-54), a policeman’s wife

 Sarah Green was born on 28 July 1804 and baptised two days later at St Nicholas’s Church, Great Yarmouth, Norfolk.
 Her parents were Edward Green and Mary Bustard.

-By the time of the 1851 census, which shows the family living in Regent Road, Great Yarmouth, John Snr had become a rope maker.
+By the time of the 1851 Census, which showed the family living in Regent Road, Great Yarmouth, John had become a rope maker.
 Living with them at the time was John Jnr, a sailmaker, and James, a bricklayer’s labourer.
-Sarah died in the summer of 1854 but John lived for another 20 years.
+Sarah died in the summer of 1854, her death registered in Yarmouth, but John lived for another 20 years.
 In 1861 he was with his son James in George’s Buildings and both were listed as fishermen.
 It’s likely they were the James and John Gilbert who were, somewhat ironically, sentenced to three months’ hard labour in 1868 for stealing 23 pairs of soles worth 30 shillings.
 They were boatmen of the carrier-cutter Silver Cloud but were caught leaving it on another boat and throwing something overboard.
 When this was recovered it was found to contain the property, reported the Norfolk News of 5 September 1868.

 In 1871 John Snr was living with son John and his family in Bermondsey Place West, Great Yarmouth, but described as a labourer.
 He died in the town’s hospital in March 1874 and was buried at the Old Cemetery on the 15th of the month.